say-yas/project_PyPi/README.md

 ## Summary:
-In summary the project consists of the following components:
+In summary, the project consists of the following components:

 • Classes that approximate numbers,